nsidc/search-interface/DEVELOPMENT.md

         npm start

-By default, the local server with set the environment to `development`, and will use the production OpenSearch endpoints.
+By default, the local server will set the environment to `development`, and will use the production OpenSearch endpoints.
 See configuration in `src/config/appConfig.js`.